monroeco12/stock-portfolio/README.md

    - 'Max_Stock_Count': Set the maximum number of stocks allowed in your portfolio.
 The default is 30.
    - 'Max_Stock_Percent': Define the maximum percentage of your total portfolio value that can be invested in a single stock.
 The default is 0.03 (3%).
    - 'Max_Sector_Percent': Define the maximum percentage of your total portfolio value that can be invested in a single sector (e.g., technology, healthcare).
 The default is 0.10 (10%).

+**!Items marked as 'N/A' should be disregarded, as these are not adjustable!**